ozguryazilimas/wp-postane/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 6.1.9, May 15, 2017 =
+* New: Plugin has been tested for compatibility with WordPress 4.8-beta1.
+We'll continue to test through the beta and release candidates, but MonsterInsights is 4.8 ready as-is.
+* Tweak: Deleting lite plugin will no longer delete license key of installed pro version.
+* Bugfix: Import/export settings page has been fixed so that on sites with a ton of plugins installed that make lots of admin bar items, the admin bar will have relative positioning now to allow it to be scrollable.
+* Bugfix: Users with more than 1 property for the same domain name can now use any of the views for those properties.
+* Bugfix: For Pro users, sometimes all available addons for your license level didn't show, requiring you to download them from our site.
+This has been corrected.

 = 6.1.8, May 11, 2017 =
 * New: Functions needed to support future features including enhanced eCommerce
 * Bugfix: Compatibility with Firefox for link tracking.